-Order overlap and source confusion can be discriminated by the intrinsic energy resolution of the CCD detector (ACIS-S is the preferred detector for HETG spectroscopy since it has intrinsic energy resolution and so can separate orders; HRC can also be used for high time resolution).
+Order overlap and source confusion can be discriminated by the intrinsic energy resolution of the CCD detector (ACIS-S is the preferred detector for HETG spectroscopy since it has intrinsic energy resolution and so can separate orders; the HRC may be used if high time resolution is desired, but this choice is at the price of using the focal plane detector's energy resolution to aid in order separation).
 The form of a spectral image on the ACIS-S array is shown in Figure 8.1.
 The spectroscopic array spans about 8 arc minutes × 48 arc minutes of the sky, though image quality and resolving power degrade rapidly for sources more than about 4 arcmin off-axis.
 For an on-axis source, the detector edge in the dispersion direction causes a low energy cutoff of the spectrum at about 0.4 keV for the MEG and 0.8 keV for the HEG.
 Order selection and chip gaps are described more fully in Section 8.2.1.

 Figure 8.4: The Rowland geometry is shown schematically.
 In the "Top" view, we are looking across the dispersion direction.
-The diffraction angle is β .
+The diffraction angle is $\beta$ .
 The geometry is such that converging rays diffracted at a specific angle by the gratings (which are located on the Rowland circle) will converge to a point that is also on the Rowland circle.
 The dotted lines represent zeroth-order rays and the solid lines the grating first-order diffracted rays.
 The bottom panel ("Side" view) looks along the dispersion direction at rays from a set of gratings arranged perpendicularly to those in the "Top" view and schematically shows the astigmatic nature of the spectrally focused image: since the converging rays have not yet reached the imaging focus, they are extended across the dispersion (by less than 100 microns).